Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The majority of wildfires are started by humans.
 Alberta Wildfire urges anyone doing winter burning to ensure their piles have been fully extinguished.

 ‘If fires are not properly put out, they can spread and burn underground, even under the snow and ice, all winter.
-Under the right conditions, these fires can re-emerge in the spring as wildfires,’ says Story.
+Under the right conditions, these fires can re-emerge in the spring as wildfires,’ says Davidson.

 Following safe burning practices during this period will help prevent holdover fires that can start spring wildfires.
-Although snow helps reduce the risk of the fire burning into the ground, it is recommended that landowners check regularly all fall and winter burn sites to ensure the fire is out.
+Although snow helps reduce the risk of the fire burning into the ground, it is recommended that landowners regularly revisit all fall and winter burn sites to ensure the fire is out.

 ‘Walk the burn area and roll over any debris to check for hot spots.
 The best way to find hotspots is to look for visible signs of burning such as melting snow around the edges.
 Touch the burn area with your hands and smell for smoke.’